 Like the Brion’s above, PrAna has designed these travel pants for women to be comfortable, yet form-fitting and casual enough to not scream, “I’m a traveler!”

-That said, the durable Zion fabric offers comfortable 2-way stretch and dries quickly due to its water resistant, Durable Water Repellent finish.
+That said, the durable Zion fabric offers comfortable 2-way stretch and dries quickly due to its water-resistant, Durable Water Repellent finish.
 This means these are great travel pants to take to a rainy destination.

 These pants were designed to take out on a casual day hike or climb but also head to drinks or a meeting.
 Versatility, check.
 Comfort, check.
 Easy to wash and pack, check.
 Durability, double check.

 The only downside to these pants are the pockets.
 They are a bit small, and so things don’t fit in them (any better than in jean pockets, really).
-That said, it’s a small price to pay for such easy to use pants; take these to the city or out to the desert for bouldering.
+That said, it’s a small price to pay for such easy-to-use pants; take these to the city or out to the desert for bouldering.
 Not many pants can do that.

 They often use organic cotton and hemp materials for their clothes.
 This pair of leggings, in particular, is constructed from a lightweight recycled nylon blend.

-In some circumstances, leggings can be inappropriate or too tight for travel, but most of the time, I pack at least one pair of leggings as my go-to pair of travel pants for long flights and yoga/work-out wear.
+In some circumstances, leggings can be inappropriate or too tight for travel, but most of the time, I pack at least one pair of leggings as my go-to pair of travel pants for long flights and yoga/workout wear.

-My sister owns these exact pair of leggings and can attest to their soft and comfortable nature.
+My sister owns this exact pair of leggings and can attest to their soft and comfortable nature.
 I like that they have mesh inset panels at the lower leg, both for breathability and style.
 The only downside is that mesh isn’t as durable.
-Still, my sister has yet to report to any snags or holes!
+Still, my sister has yet to report any snags or holes!